-Productivity is a buzzword that’s often thrown around with efficiency and time management.
-Many of us only consider productivity at work to be important, but personal productivity really is one of the keys to building a better life.
+Productivity is a buzzword often thrown around with efficiency and time management.
+Many only consider productivity at work, but personal productivity is one of the keys to building a better life.

 What Does It Mean to Be Productive?

 In a nutshell, being productive means doing a lot.
 But it goes deeper than that.
-You could do a lot of lurking on Reddit, or a lot of gaming, but does that mean you’ve been productive?
+You spend a lot of time lurking on Reddit or gaming, but does that mean you’ve been productive?

 Why is it Good to Be Productive?

-There’s no doubt about why it’s important to be productive at work – we need to keep our jobs, right?
-But when it comes to being productive at home, the lines are a tad bit blurry.
+There’s no doubt why it’s essential to be productive at work – we need to keep our jobs, right?
+But the lines are a tad bit blurry when it comes to being productive at home.

-But, if you hate the fact that you get home from work and don’t get anything done, or waste your weekends away doing nothing – this post is for you.
-We will teach you how to be more productive in your life so you stop wasting that time and start getting stuff done.
-This will help you be happier with your life overall.
+But, if you hate that you get home from work and don’t get anything done or waste your weekends doing nothing – this post is for you.

 How to Be More Productive

 Sometimes it takes a conscious effort to make yourself productive.
-You have to specifically tell yourself the things that you are going to do, and stop yourself when you get distracted.
+You must tell yourself what you will do and stop yourself from getting distracted.

 - Take Care of the Small Things First